 If your answer to any of the above is "YES" then we suggest that you take action immediately BE-FORE it becomes a worse problem.
 There are many organisations that may help you to control your problem. (e.g. www.gamcare.org).
 You may also control yourself by taking immediate action and put limits on what you can do with your account with us.

 If you think you have a serious gambling problem you should take the necessary steps to permanently or temporarily suspend your account until you resolve your issues.
 You may do so by contacting our customer support section on firstname.lastname@example.org who will be more than willing to assist you.

-Should you not wish to suspend your account but just better control your gambling, you may choose to place limits on your wagers, deposit (losses) and on the time you spend playing.
-You can do this by either contacting our customer support services on email@example.com or insert limits as you deem appropriate in the dedicated responsible Gaming Page in this site.
+Should you not wish to suspend your account but just better control your gambling, you may choose to place limits on your bets, deposit (losses) and on the time you spend playing.
+You can do this by either contacting our customer services team on email@example.com or insert limits as you deem appropriate in the dedicated “Responsible Gambling” you will find after the log in.

-For your benefit any restriction you impose on your account will have immediate effect whilst you will not be allowed remove any restrictions placed on your account or bets until a minimum period of seven days has elapsed from when you created the limitation.
+For your benefit any restriction you impose on your account will have immediate effect whilst you will not be allowed remove any restrictions placed on your account or bets until a minimum period of seven days (cooling period) has elapsed from your request to change or remove the limitation.